-2. Fish Wildlife and Habitat
+2. Fish, Wildlife, and Habitat

 - a.
-The lessee shall consult with the North Slope Borough (NSB) before proposing the use of explosives for seismic surveys.
-The Director may approve the use of explosives for seismic surveys after consultation with the NSB. - b.
-Any water intake structures in fish bearing or non-fish bearing waters shall be designed, operated, and maintained to prevent fish entrapment, entrainment, or injury.
+The lessee will consult with the NSB before proposing the use of explosives for seismic surveys.
+The director may approve the use of explosives for seismic surveys after consultation with the NSB. - b.
+Any water intake structures in fish bearing or non-fish bearing waters will be designed, operated, and maintained to prevent fish entrapment, entrainment, or injury.
 All water withdrawal equipment must be equipped and must use fish screening devices approved by ADF&G. - c.
-Removal of snow from fish-bearing rivers, streams, and natural lakes shall be subject to prior written approval by ADF&G. Compaction of snow cover overlying fish-bearing waterbodies is prohibited except for approved crossings.
+Removal of snow from fish-bearing rivers, streams, and natural lakes will be subject to prior written approval by ADF&G. Compaction of snow cover overlying fish-bearing waterbodies is prohibited except for approved crossings.
 If ice thickness is not sufficient to facilitate a crossing, then ice or snow bridges may be required. - d.
-Bears: - i.
-Brown bears - A. A lessee must consult with ADF&G before commencing any activities to identify the locations of known brown bear den sites that are occupied in the season of proposed activities. - B. Exploration and production activities shall not be conducted within one-half mile of occupied brown bear dens unless alternative mitigation measures are approved by ADF&G. - C. A lessee who encounters an occupied brown bear den not previously identified by ADF&G shall report it to the Division of Wildlife Conservation, ADF&G, within 24 hours.
-The lessee will avoid conducting mobile activities one-half mile from discovered occupied dens unless alternative mitigation measures are approved by the Director, with concurrence from ADF&G. Non-mobile facilities will not be required to relocate. - ii.
-Polar bears
+Bears:

-- A. Consultation with the US Fish and Wildlife Service (USFWS) is required prior to commencement of any activities as required by the Endangered Species Act, and also to identify the locations of known polar bear den sites. - B. Operations shall avoid known polar bear dens by at least one mile. - C. A lessee who encounters an occupied polar bear den not previously identified by USFWS shall report it to the USFWS within 24 hours and subsequently avoid the new den by at least one mile. - D. If a polar bear should den within an existing development, off-site activities shall be restricted to minimize disturbance. - iii.
+- i.
 For projects in proximity to areas frequented by bears, the lessee is required to prepare and implement a human-bear interaction plan designed to minimize conflicts between bears and humans.
-The plan shall include measures to: - A. minimize attraction of bears to facility sites; - B. organize layout of buildings and work areas to minimize interactions between humans and bears; - C. warn personnel of bears near or on facilities and the proper actions to take; - D. if authorized, deter bears from the drill site; - E. provide contingencies in the event bears do not leave the site; - F. discuss proper storage and disposal of materials that may be toxic to bears; and - G. provide a systematic record of bears on the site and in the immediate area. - e.
-Permanent, staffed facilities shall be sited to the extent practicable outside identified brant, whitefronted goose, snow goose, tundra swan, king eider, common eider, Steller's eider, spectacled eider, and yellow-billed loon nesting and brood rearing areas. - f.
-The Director, in consultation with ADF&G, may impose additional and seasonal restrictions on activities located in, or requiring travel through or overflight of, important caribou or other large ungulate calving and wintering areas during the plan of operations approval stage.
+The plan will include measures to: - A. minimize attraction of bears to facility sites; - B. organize layout of buildings and work areas to minimize interactions between humans and bears; - C. warn personnel of bears near or on facilities and the proper actions to take; - D. if authorized, deter bears from the drill site; - E. provide contingencies in the event bears do not leave the site; - F. discuss proper storage and disposal of materials that may be toxic to bears; and - G. provide a systematic record of bears on the site and in the immediate area.